bharatmazire/HackerEarthProblemStatements/README.md

-# HackerEarthProblemStatements
+# Hacker Earth

-This repository contains,(some) solved problem statements from HackerEarth.com.
+This repository contains, solutions of (some) problem statements from HackerEarth.com